derlin/swisstext/docs/api/index.rst

    * :mod:`scraping <swisstext.cmd.scraping>`: scrape the web and discover new Swiss German sentences;

 - Package ``frontend``: a Flask application for visualisation and labelling;
-- Package :mod:`alswiki <swisstext.cmd.alswiki>`: a commandline tool to extract sentences from wikipedia dumps.

 .. toctree::
     :caption: packages